 Bounce Rate Tracking On Subdomains

 For some sites where people move between subdomains, bounce rate statistics can be tougher to interpret in a meaningful way.
 The first step in getting a full picture is to have proper analytics tracking set up.
 Read our Google Analytics Subdomain Tracking guide to make sure your site is set up properly.

-Erroneously Low Bounce Rates
+Erroneously Low Bounce Rates In Google Analytics

 You updated your site months ago.
 Suddenly, the bounce rate when from 80% to 8%.
 That new template must really be winning for you, right?

 If your bounce rate is excessively low, there is probably something amiss with your metrics in general.
 Analytics errors, from a general standpoint, need to be fixed because you can’t know they aren’t adversely affecting other metrics.

 Check that the code is installed properly throughout your site, including making sure you don’t have multiple instances installed.

 Bounce Rates In Google Analytics And SEO

 The reason that bounce rates fire up SEO enthusiasts is that no one truly knows whether Google’s search algorithm leverages Google Analytics stats.
 In a logical world, it would sure seem like Google might rely on easily digestible information to benefit its search results.